Hypfer/Valetudo/docs/index.md

     <p align="center"><h2>Free your vacuum from the cloud</h2></p>
 </div>

-Valetudo is a standalone binary which runs on **rooted Vacuums of the Xiaomi ecosystem** and aims to enable the user to operate the robot vacuum without any Cloud Connection whatsoever.
+Valetudo is a standalone binary, which runs on **rooted Vacuums of the Xiaomi ecosystem** and aims to enable the user to operate the robot vacuum without any Cloud Connection whatsoever.

 These are the Valetudo Docs.
 Simply use the navigation menu on the left to find what you're looking for.

-If you're missing something or you've found something wrong or outdated, feel free to edit the page and open a PR.
+If you're missing something, or you've found something wrong or outdated, feel free to edit the page and open a PR.
 You can also add new pages if you want to document something that isn't documented yet.

 Also, make sure to check out the companion apps section.